siraat-ai-academy/learn-danish-with-jamalu-from-zero-to-something-real/01-danish-alphabets-and-pronunciation--06a-ipa-and-jamalu-style-sounds.md

-# 🇩🇰 Lesson 06a: IPA & Jamalu-Style Sounds
+# 🌟 06a – IPA & Jamalu-Style Sounds
-*Learn Danish through Soul & Sound*
+## 🇩🇰 Learn Danish Through Soul & Sound
+🗣️ Where phonetics turn into whispers of meaning — and every sound carries a story.
 ---

 ## 1. 🧵 Emotional Story: The Lesson Through Dialogue